 And by “lots of company,” we don’t just mean the six-legged kind.
 Major bedbug infestations are occurring everywhere, including the wealthiest neighborhoods, and they have nothing to do with being “dirty.”
 Bedbugs don’t care whether your house is totally unkempt or as neat as a new pin: they’re only interested in the presence of human beings to feed on.

-Many people put off getting help with a bedbug problem because of the stigma; it's like the old schoolyard bugaboo about having "cooties," only now the cooties are the real thing (except that cooties are actually body lice, which are really a rarity) — the fear of getting them from the person with the problem can be pretty intense.
-But you'd be surprised at how many other people have bedbugs, or have had them, so forget the stigma and get help immediately!
+Many people put off getting help with a bedbug problem because of the stigma; it’s like the old schoolyard bugaboo about having “cooties” (although cooties are actually body lice, which are really a rarity) — the fear of getting them from the person with the problem can be pretty intense.
+But you’d be surprised at how many other people have bedbugs, or have had them, so forget the stigma and get help immediately!
 Given the rapidity with which the bugs reproduce, every day you put off getting help will only multiply the severity of the problem.

 My landlord says that I’m the one responsible for getting rid of the bedbugs in my apartment.
 Is that true?

 No, it is not!
 For tenants in New York, the right to a bedbug-free environment is included in the city’s housing and maintenance code, Subchapter 2, Article 4, which specifically names bedbugs in the list of insects the landlord is legally obligated to eradicate.
 The New York City Department of Housing Preservation and Development (HPD) lists bedbugs as a Class B violation, which means that they are considered hazardous and that the landlord has 30 days to correct the problem.
 The landlord must eradicate the infestation and keep the affected units from getting reinfested.